Nemesis (Resident Evil): In video games

-Nemesis first appears in the 1999 PlayStation game Resident Evil 3: Nemesis as the game's title character and primary antagonist.
+Nemesis first appears in the 1999 PlayStation game Resident Evil 3: Nemesis as the main antagonist.
 The product of years of research, the prototype is deployed by the Umbrella Corporation as a field test to hunt and kill the STARS police team before they can expose Umbrella's activity in the Arklay mountains.
-The game's protagonist, Jill Valentine, first encounters the Nemesis outside Raccoon City's police station where it kills Brad Vickers and then pursues her, uttering "STARS..." on sight.
+The protagonist, Jill Valentine, first encounters the Nemesis outside Raccoon City's police station where it kills Brad Vickers and then pursues her, uttering "STARS..." on sight.
 The Nemesis continues to stalk Valentine throughout the game, attacking with physical blows and grabs, and later, armed with a rocket launcher.
 After losing its overcoat as a result of heavy damage, the Nemesis mutates, and gains the ability to attack with long, extendable tentacles.
 Despite later being doused in acid, the Nemesis continues its pursuit, and mutates into a much larger, tentacled monster after absorbing a dead Tyrant, gaining the ability to spew poison.
 Jill finally defeats the Nemesis using a rail cannon, and then depending on the choice of the player, she either kills it once and for all by unloading her weapons into it, or leaves it to die in the nuclear explosion that destroys Raccoon City.

-After its initial appearance, it appeared in other Resident Evil titles such as Resident Evil Survivor 2 – Code: Veronica, in which it will chase the player if they fail to complete a level before the time limit expires and kill them instantly if it hits them.
-In this game it can also be fought as a secret boss armed with a rocket launcher if the player has met the proper conditions upon completing the game.
+After its initial appearance, it shows up in other Resident Evil games such as Resident Evil Survivor 2 – Code: Veronica, in which it will chase the player if they fail to complete a level before the time limit expires and kill them instantly if it hits them.
+It can also be fought as a secret boss armed with a rocket launcher if the player has met the proper conditions upon finishing the game.
 The Nemesis returns for the Resident Evil 3 chapter of Resident Evil: The Umbrella Chronicles, in which it pursues Jill in the same manner as the original game and mutates into its secondary form as a boss.
 The Nemesis also appears in Resident Evil: Operation Raccoon City, in which its programming is damaged and Umbrella dispatches a task force to find a NE-Alpha parasite to repair it.
 Once the parasite is found, they defeat Nemesis and inject it with the parasite.
-In the game it uses a gatling gun for the fight and is mainly based on its film counterpart; however once the task force completes their mission, the Nemesis awakens to find its rocket launcher and proceeds to hunt after the STARS police team.
+In the game, it uses a gatling gun for the fight and is mainly based on its film counterpart.
+However, once the task force completes their mission, the Nemesis awakens to find its rocket launcher and proceeds to hunt after the STARS police team.
 In the 2020 remake of Resident Evil 3, Nemesis returns as the game's first boss fight, wielding a flamethrower.
 Nemesis also appeared as a playable character in Resident Evil: Resistance and in Resident Evil Re:Verse, a companion game to Resident Evil Village.